MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-perform-initial-recovery.md

         clients.
 For more information about initial synchronization requirements, see [Active Directory FSMO Roles](/troubleshoot/windows-server/identity/fsmo-roles).

-1. Continue to the next steps only after you restore and verify the data and before you join this computer to the production network.
+1. Continue to the Next steps only after you restore and verify the data and before you join this computer to the production network.
 1. If you suspect that the forest-wide failure was related to network intrusion or malicious attack, reset the account passwords for all administrative accounts, including members of the Enterprise Admins, Domain Admins, Schema